All Episodes

 All right, 25 now till the top of the hour.

-Now I know there was a preliminary uh autopsy that said, and nothing is official, that uh George Floyd did not die of asphyxiation, but uh our friend, friend of the program, Dr. uh Baden, Michael Baden, uh, was hired for the family.
+And I know there was a preliminary autopsy that said, and nothing is official, that George Floyd did not die of asphyxiation.

-Now George Floyd's family has released the independent autopsy, showing that death was caused by asphyxia from sustained pressure.
+Now, George Floyd's family has released the independent autopsy showing that death was caused by asphyxia from sustained pressure.

 Oh, in that sense, Hannity was right again.

-In other words, if you hit the carotid and you can just stop the flow of blood, just one quick shot.
+In other words, if you hit the carotid and you can just stop the flow of blood, just one quick shot, doesn't even have to be full-on force.

-But if you hit one full shot and you hit the right area, targeted strike, notice the emphasis on the word targeted.
+But if you hit one full shot and you hit the right area, targeted strike, notice the emphasis on the word targeted, a person will drop to their knees.

 And they might try standing up and fall down again because it goes directly to the blood flow right into the brain.

-If you do what is called a rear-naked choke, I know for those of you that don't love MMA like I do or train in martial arts, I'm I'm a student of the arts.
+If you do what is called a rear-naked choke, I know for those of you that don't love MMA like I do or train in martial arts, I'm a student of the arts.

-Everyone, well, he's a saying he's an expert.
+Everyone, they're saying he's an expert.

-If you're interested, Krab Maga Kempo, Brazilian jiu-jitsu, boxing, situational street fighting, sticks, blades, firearms.
+If you're interested, Crab, Maga, Kempo, Brazilian Jiu-Jitsu, boxing, situational street fighting, sticks, blades, firearms, I do it all.

 It's the way I work out because I don't really like to walk on a treadmill or run on a treadmill.